UA-Libraries-Research-Data-Services/UALIB_ScholarlyAPI_Cookbook/src/about/introduction.rst

 Which Programming Languages are Covered?
 ****************************************

-Currently, we have scholarly API code examples in Python, R, and Bash (Unix Shell).
+Currently, we have scholarly API code examples in Python and R (and a Z39.50 tutorial in Bash).
 We hope that providing examples in several programming languages will provide the reader with not only a choice, but also some information about the differences between the programming workflows.
 In some cases, for example, it may be preferable to choose one language over the other.

 For good luck, let's add ``Hello World!`` in each programming language: